 It’s possible for worksheet tabs to be hidden completely in Microsoft Excel.
 You can unhide a worksheet by right-clicking on a visible sheet tab and choosing the Unhide option.

-If all of the worksheet tabs are hidden then you will need to change a setting.
+If all of the worksheet tabs are hidden, then you will need to change a setting.
 You can go to File > Options > Advanced > Show tabs and check that box.
 You will then be able to click the OK button at the bottom of the Excel Options window and see the workbook with the worksheet tabs.

-While you are on the Excel Options window you can select the General tab to find the Include this many sheets option in the When creating new workbooks section.
+While you are on the Excel Options window, you can select the General tab to find the Include this many sheets option in the When creating new workbooks section.
 This allows you to set the number of new tabs that are included when you create new workbooks in Excel.
 If you find that you always need to add more or delete some, then changing this number to something else can be useful.

 While clicking the + icon to the right of the last sheet tab is the quickest way to insert multiple worksheets in Excel, it may be easier to click Insert Sheet from the ribbon instead.
 Many Excel users are more comfortable navigating via the ribbon, so going to Home > Insert > Insert Sheet may be the easier method to remember.
-This method will also add the new tab to the left of the active worksheet.
+This method will also add a new tab to the left of the active worksheet.

-If you are more of a Google Apps user than a Microsoft Office user then you might be wondering how to do this in Google Sheets instead.
+If you are more of a Google Apps user than a Microsoft Office user, then you might be wondering how to do this in Google Sheets instead.
 You can also click the + button next to the tabs at the bottom of the window, or you can go to Insert > New sheet to add a new one.

 Is there a single missing worksheet in your workbook, and you are unable to locate it?
 You can unhide worksheets in Excel 2013 so that you can edit the information contained within them.